Numbers 32 – The Tribes Settling East of the Jordan

 Then they came near to him and said: “We will build sheepfolds here for our livestock, and cities for our little ones, but we ourselves will be armed, ready to go before the children of Israel until we have brought them to their place; and our little ones will dwell in the fortified cities because of the inhabitants of the land.
 We will not return to our homes until every one of the children of Israel has received his inheritance.
 For we will not inherit with them on the other side of the Jordan and beyond, because our inheritance has fallen to us on this eastern side of the Jordan.”

 a.
 We ourselves will be armed, ready to go before the children of Israel until we have brought them to their place: This effectively answered the issue of discouragement.
-None of the tribes would envy Reuben or Gad, resting in ease, while the rest of them are battling for their lands.
+None of the tribes would envy Reuben or Gad, resting in ease, while the rest of them fought to conquer their territory.
 The men of Reuben and Gad would fight right beside them.

 2. (20-24) Moses receives their offer – providing they fulfill it.